sherrymax/acs-examples/acs-advanced-search-custom-templates/readme.md

 ### Prerequisites to run this demo end-2-end

 * Alfresco Content Services (Version 6.1 and above)
+* Alfresco Demo Platform (ADP) : Only for ADP Users

 ## Configuration Steps
 1. Download and Import a model to apply.